Information for Students

-City University is committed to providing quality education.
+City University of Hong Kong is committed to providing quality education.
 To make quality education a reality requires the help of staff and students to build

 a "quality culture" and to contribute to plans and activities to improve education.